 Circular designs, in particular, tend to feel more normal and easy to understand when the subject material is centered, but as photographers, we are taught to avoid centering our subjects unless the image really calls for it.
 Consequently, you really only see round or oval images in portraiture, and even then, usually among older portraits and not modern works.

 So are these the reasons why images tend to be rectangular?
-Certainly, older film formats played a larger role in deciding print sizes, but perhaps the reason we don’t stray from those old print sizes has to do with compositional difficulties.
+Certainly, older film formats played a larger role in determining print sizes, but perhaps the reason we don’t stray from those old print sizes is compositional difficulty.

 Another issue may simply be ease.
-Today, with all of our technology, it is still easier to cut prints with nice, straight edges, and it is still easier to make a square picture frame than it is to mold wood into a round or oval shape.
-In the digital age, everything, from our phones and computer monitors, to televisions, billboards, and digital picture frames, is rectangular.
+Today, with all our technology, it is still easier to cut prints with nice, straight edges and to make a square picture frame than to mold wood into a round or oval shape.
+In the digital age, everything, from our phones and computer monitors to televisions, billboards, and digital picture frames, is rectangular.
 What better way to fill a screen than to use an image that is a similar shape to that screen?
-It is simply easier to make and display a rectangle than it is to do any other shape.
+It is simply easier to make and display a rectangle than any other shape.

 Should We Hesitate to Make Unusual Shapes?

 We already see this happening with some image types.
-Panoramas, for instance, are becoming more popular, and even though they are rectangular, they are longer and narrower by far than any of the more common aspect ratios.
-Square imagery is another option, one that allows you to delve into the idea of centric photography without creating circles.
+Panoramas, for instance, are becoming more popular, and even though they are rectangular, they are much longer and narrower than any of the more common aspect ratios.
+Square imagery is another option, one that lets you explore the idea of centric photography without creating circles.

 Then, you have the idea of multiple shapes.
 Diptychs and triptychs, for instance, are also still mostly rectangular.
-However, in designing these, you have the option to use rectangles of differing proportions.
+However, when designing these, you can use rectangles of varying proportions.

 But what about the more unusual shapes?
 Circles, ovals, triangles, even trapezoids.
 Is there value to these shapes, artistically or practically?
 The only way to find out is to experiment.

-Throughout history, it has mostly been the photographers who are willing to challenge the rules of composition that are able to make something new and revolutionary.
+Throughout history, it has mostly been photographers willing to challenge the rules of composition who have made something new and revolutionary.
 So, perhaps this idea is one worth a little more thought.
 And, for those of you bold enough to break the rules, perhaps it is an idea worthy of experimentation!